cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 are described in {{frost-round-two}}.
 The final Aggregation step is described in
 {{frost-aggregation}}.

+## Network Channel Assumptions

 FROST assumes reliable message delivery between the Coordinator and signing participants in order for the protocol to complete.
 An attacker masquerading as another participant will result only in an invalid signature; see {{sec-considerations}}.
+However, in order to identify which participant misbehaved to take actions such as excluding them from future signing operations or to investigate the failure, we assume that the network channel is authenticated (but not private).

 ## Round One - Commitment {#frost-round-one}